sfyip/font2c/sim/README.md

 # font2c simulator

-A simple LCD simualtor aims for testing the generated font characters.
+A simple LCD simulator aims for testing the generated font characters.
-This program used Linux /dev/fb0 to direct access the framebuffer color pixel (sudo premission is required).
+This program used Linux /dev/fb0 to direct access the framebuffer color pixel (sudo premission is required).<br/>
 Tested in Ubuntu 18.04

 Procedure: